The Best Authentic Italian Sunday Gravy (Sugo)

 The smell of sauce simmering on the stove always brings me back to Sundays at my grandparent's house growing up, when the whole family would gather around for what we call "pasta sugo."
 Those memories hold a really special place in my heart.

 Here in New Jersey, there's an age-old debate about whether this dish is called "sauce" or "gravy."
-Where I live, and every Italian American makes their pasta sauce a different way, and they all have strong opinions about what it's called.
+Every Italian American makes their pasta sauce a different way, and they all have strong opinions about what it's called.

 In our family, we never really called it sauce or gravy ("gravy is for turkey," my pop-pop would say).
 Our family calls it sugo, which is the Italian word for sauce.
 No matter what you call it - sugo, sauce or gravy - this is a recipe you definitely want to make.